Shelby Tigers: Ohio League champions?

 The Blue and Tigers both laid claim to the 1910 Ohio League title.
 The Blues were unbeaten with one tie and had those two big victories over the Akron Indians.
 Meanwhile the Tigers were unbeaten, untied, and unscored upon.
 The Blues played a harder schedule, but the Tigers won more convincingly.
 Frank Schiffer challenged the Blues to winner-take-all game for the title and suggested that the entire gate and $500 go to the winner.
 However having a championship game between the Tigers and Blues was impossible since too many players had seen action for both teams in 1910.
 Any game between the Blues and Tigers would force several players to choose sides, while the outcome of the game would depend simply on how their loyalties divvied up.

 It was later determined that since both teams were from Shelby, they should simply share the championship.
 The players for the Blues and Tigers were so intertwined that it was very hard to determine who was a Tiger and who was a Blues player.
 Both teams combined for a 13-0-1 record.

-1911
+1911 (The merge)

 In 1911, the Shelby Blues and Shelby Tigers merged, taking the "Blues" name.
 A second "Shelby Tigers" team began play that season and continued as a semi-professional team into 1912.